In the Val d'Orcia, inside the little hilltown San Giovanni d'Asso, 40 km south-east of Siena.

 - Pet allowed on special request when booking: EUR 100 domestic pet supplement.

-Bed, bath and kitchen linens, Internet WIFI connection, water, gas, final cleaning, pool cleaning service, garden maintenance all included in the price.
+Bed, bath and kitchen linens, Internet WIFI connection, water, gas, wood for fireplace, final cleaning, pool cleaning service, garden maintenance all included in the price.

 Please note: the Google Maps are only approximative, the exact address will be given after finalized booking.